mxcl/YOLOKit/README.markdown

 // rv => @[@1, @4, @9, @16]
 ```

-Notably, if you return nil, we don’t insert `NSNull` (we can’t insert nil),
+Notably, if you return nil, we skip that element in the returned array.
-we just return an array with one less element.
+Justification:

+1. We can’t add nil to NSArray
+2. We could add NSNull instead, but then we’d be crashy and *YOLOKit is forgiving*
+3. In Objective-C calling a method on nil returns nil.
+When enumerating an array
+   this is equivalent to just skipping that element.
+Hence: we skip the element.

 ###NSArray.select()
 ```objc